-Every hormone plays a specific role in normal body functions.
+As a fitness trainer, I understand that each hormone has a unique role in maintaining normal body functions.

 Is There A Link Between Fat Cells And Hormonal Balance?